 Five years ago I rang in 2011 at the Carolina House.
 The staff did the best they could to make the evening festive, but there was no disguising the feelings that accompanied spending New Year’s Eve in treatment.

 I felt there was nothing to celebrate about 2010.
-The only thing I was happy about was seeing 2010.
-That year I believed, just like I had every year before, that 2011 would be better simply because it was a new year.
-Because the calendar year turned over, so too would my life.
+The only thing I was happy about was seeing 2010 in the rearview mirror.
+That year I believed, just like I had every year before, that 2011 would be better simply because it was a new year – because the calendar year turned over, so too would my life.
 My life’s happiness always relied on a ‘when this happens’ scenario.

 I would be happy when I…